jonathanmann/jonathanmann.github.io/_posts/2015-02-07-memoization-with-lazy-evalutation-in-haskell.md

 Let's start from the beginning.
 {% highlight hs %}m_two_to_power :: Int -> Integer{% endhighlight %}
-For the first line, the only difference from the naive implementation is that we've prepended 'm_' to the function name to indicate that this is a memoized version of the function.
+For the first line, the only difference from the naive implementation is that we've switched the leading letter from 'r' to 'm' to indicate that this is a memoized version of the function.
 The second line is where things start to get interesting:
 {% highlight hs %}m_two_to_power = (map two_to_power [0 ..] !!){% endhighlight %}
-Here we define all cases of m_two_to_power as mapping to the function two_to_power
+Here we define all cases of m_two_to_power as mapping to the corresponding output of the function two_to_power given the same input.